playfulprogramming/playfulprogramming/content/crutchcorn/collections/art-of-accessibility/posts/art-of-a11y-preface/index.md

 ---

-A screen reader is one of many examples of assistive technologies, but is far from alone in a wide array of assistive technologies.
+A screen reader is one of many examples of assistive technologies, and is far from alone in a wide array of assistive technologies.
 A small list of assistive tech might include:

 - [Braille displays](https://en.wikipedia.org/wiki/Refreshable_braille_display)
 - [Screen readers](https://en.wikipedia.org/wiki/Screen_reader)